chrisgrieser/nvim-alt-substitute/README.md

 <br>
 <a href='https://ko-fi.com/Y8Y86SQ91' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi1.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

 [^1]: Frontier patterns are not mentioned in [neovim's respective section for lua patterns](https://neovim.io/doc/user/luaref.html#luaref-patterns).
 This is likely due to neovim using LuaJit, which itself is based on Lua 5.1, where [frontier patterns were still an undocumented feature](http://lua-users.org/lists/lua-l/2006-12/msg00536.html).
-But since they are [officially documented in recent lua version](https://www.lua.org/manual/5.4/manual.html#6.4.1), it should be safe to assume that they are here to stay, so using them should not be an issue.
+But since frontier patterns are [officially documented in the most recent lua version](https://www.lua.org/manual/5.4/manual.html#6.4.1), it should be safe to assume that they are here to stay, so using them should not be an issue.